codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/deploy-with-kustomize.md

 max-width="100%"
 %}

-You should be able to copy and paste this YAML in the in-line editor of the Codefresh UI.
-It will automatically clone the project for you.
+You should be able to copy and paste this YAML in the in-line pipeline editor of the Codefresh UI.
+However, make sure to replace the context with your own that you integrated with Codefresh.
+It will automatically clone the project for you and deploy.

 `staging-codefresh.yml`
 {% highlight yaml %}